sohamchavan07/sohamchavan07/README.md

 - **React + Rails** (modern component-driven UIs with the power of Rails)
 - Advanced **ActiveRecord** patterns & query optimization
 - Integrating **AI tooling** to ship faster and smarter
-- **EdTech** products that fix what’s broken in traditional education

 ### Beyond the code
 I’m actively **freelancing** and shipping **indie products**.
 I love turning ideas into reality and helping other developers (and students) move faster.